-Seafood producers are largely located in regional locations where access to skilled workers, and resources for inexperienced workers' development, is limited.
+Seafood producers are largely located in regional and coastal port locations where access to skilled workers, and resources for inexperienced workers' development, is limited.
 A lack of infrastructure and services makes moving to some locations an unattractive proposition, and businesses are forced to incentivise potential employees by offering higher wages, which can often be challenging financially.